How Do Free Apps Make Money?

 Native ads - these ads present as a native component to the app by using the colours, and look and feel of the app’s branding and functionality.
 Native ads are a popular choice as they don't interrupt the user experience.
 You can manage this by uploading templates when you choose to show native ads within the app, and advertisers will use these templates for the ad.

-Freemium apps
+2. Freemium apps

 Freemium is a great way to monetise free mobile apps by making the app free to download, but users can then choose to pay for additional features or content within the app.
-Freemium apps may utilise gated features, think Spotify and Tinder.
+The Freemium model may utilise gated features, think Spotify and Tinder.
 The apps have such great usability that users are inclined to pay for additional features.
 Spotify Premium subscribers can listen to music offline, access playlists and songs on multiple devices - all for a monthly subscription fee.
 Tinder premium subscribers are able to undo swipes they regret as well as see who has liked their profile among other additional features.
 These features are powerful and once users have already downloaded the app and experienced it for themselves, they are more likely to be willing to pay for the extra benefits.
 By inserting paywalls once users have already engaged with the app and its basic functionalities for free, revenue is unlocked by offering more advanced features.

-In-app purchases
+3. In-app purchases

-Another way for mobile apps to generate revenue is through in-app purchases.
+Another way for free versions of mobile apps to generate revenue is through in-app purchases.
 In-app purchases generate revenue by offering one-off purchases to users, rather than offering a subscription model.
 Many mobile games make use of this kind of monetisation as it helps them to stay free and generate revenue through one-off purchases, such as currency or power-ups.

 If the price for in-app purchases is perceived as low, it can be an effective way for mobile apps to generate revenue.
 However, if the price is too high, it could deter users.
 The key is small and incremental repeat purchases to ensure income using this monetisation method.
-The high frequency and repetitive low-cost, seemingly insignificant purchases are what generates revenue for free to download apps.
-Time-limited offers that create scarcity and urgency can also persuade the user to make in-app purchases.
-Use the oldest marketing trick in the book and leverage a user’s FOMO (fear of missing out) for a useful revenue stream for free apps.
+The high frequency and repetitive low-cost purchases can generate revenue for free apps.

-Sponsorship
+4. Sponsorship

 Sponsorship is a strategy free apps can use to generate revenue once they have a loyal number of users.
 By partnering with brands, companies or other app developers, free apps can offer in-app advertisements or sponsored content specific to that brand.
 This is a more targeted way to offer in-app advertisements and a brand can offer payment for product placement in a chosen section of your app that suits the user experience.
-For example, an app that offers cooking tips and recipes could be sponsored by a food company to advertise their products to the free mobile apps' recipe section.
-Remember, this has to be a valuable investment for the brand.
+For example, an app that offers cooking tips and recipes could be sponsored by a food company to advertise their products in the free mobile app’s recipe section.
+Remember, this has to be a valuable investment for the advertising brand.
 Attracting sponsorships takes an app of premium quality, with many users.
 Having metrics about who the users are, including demographic information and usage metrics will help in winning sponsorship opportunities with brands.

 If you have a free mobile app, there are many ways to monetise it.
 You can get creative with the strategies and offer a mixture of monetisation methods to generate revenue.
 Before deciding on one, or a combination of these methods, extensive research and understanding your end-user is key.